dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

    * `addTagHelper`
    * `removeTagHelper`

-These keywords should not be used for link generations, model bound parameters, or top level properties.
+These keywords shouldn't be used for link generations, model bound parameters, or top level properties.

 <a name="verb"></a>